Posts Tagged Retirement Planning

 Total for Top 10 Holdings 18.85%

 Over the years, most investment advisors have shown clients the Break-Down by Industry and, perhaps, suggested a little more (“overweighting”) or a little less (“underweighting”) in several of the industries.
-Those incremental changes, never more than a percent or two, were mostly to show that they added value; but, in the long run, the recommended strategy was pretty much to maintain the status quo.
+Those incremental changes, never more than a percent or two, were mostly to show that the advisor added value; but, in the long run, the recommended strategy was pretty much to maintain the status quo!

-The Technology and Health Care industries have been the two consistently best performers in the Index.
-The Financial industry is the second largest; however, it has to deal with: the ups and downs of the domestic economy, it must rightfully be heavily regulated, it has to respond to the booms and busts of the global marketplace and, for the most part, the financial sector adds very little to the overall economy!
+The Technology and Health Care industries have consistently been two of the best performers in the Index.
+The Financial industry is the second largest; however, it has to deal with: the ups and downs of the domestic economy, it must rightfully be heavily regulated, it also has to function within the overall global marketplace and, for the most part, the financial sector adds very little to the overall economy!

 In my next post, I will suggest why the investor, who is willing to take-on moderate risk, should consider adding more Health Care and Technology to their investment portfolios.